ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 and how to write clean, readable code.
 David's willingness to help and share knowledge reminded me of a fundamental truth in academia: we're all here to learn and grow together.

-This experience taught me a crucial lesson: asking for help isn't a sign of weakness or incompetence.
-On the contrary, it's a sign of a researcher who's committed to producing the best possible work.

 ### Lesson 5: Keep a daily log of your experiments